ijzerbroot/millennium/README.md

 It is currently (2024) my favorite layout because of how it flows.
 It is however not the most _theoretically efficient_ layout imaginable (but not too bad either).
 The non-ZXC variant was adapted to suggestions made by Ian Douglas of [keyboard-design](https://www.keyboard-design.com/) fame.
 It generally improves left-hand motion but gives up QWERTY ZXC.
 Orderly needs to be used with angle (left index finger types QWERTY's C).
 There is a variant called `Disorderly` which switches the rightmost columns and may technically be better but L on pinky is an acquired taste and I'm not yet convinced.

+`Bamboo` is another variation on Orderly and is quite close to the inspiration `Boo`.

 `Rest` on the other hand is an adaptation of QWERTY's hand distribution (rhythm) that better suits my preferences (and scores better on genkey as well).
 The idea behind `Rest` is to keep some vague semblance to QWERTY while prioritizing my personal comfort.
 The only keys that change hands are `M` and `F` and arguably `B`/`K` if you would tend to use your left hand for the B-key.